dragosnicolae5555/Alphagan/README.md

 # Alphagan

-This an adapted implementation of AlphaGan  for Zero Shot outlier detection in https://www.kaggle.com/mlg-ulb/creditcardfraud using only negative samples for taining
+This an adapted implementation of AlphaGan  for Zero Shot outlier detection in https://www.kaggle.com/mlg-ulb/creditcardfraud dataset using only negative samples for training

 ###  Create conda environment with all dependencies
 ``` conda env create -f environment.yaml ```